 New Story and ICON Unveil the First Permitted 3D-Printed Home

-3D Printing Technologies Set to Transform Global Homelessness with 600-800 Square Foot Homes Printed in Under 24 Hours for $4000 in Underserved Communities.
+3D Printing Technologies Set to Transform Global Homelessness with 600-800 Square Foot Homes Printed in Under 24 Hours in Underserved Communities

 The 3D-printed home serves as proof-of-concept for sustainable homebuilding that will allow for safer, more affordable homes for more families, faster than ever.
 The printer, called the Vulcan, is designed to work under the constraints that are common in places like Haiti and rural El Salvador where power can be unpredictable, potable water is not a guarantee and technical assistance is sparse.
 It’s designed to tackle housing shortages for vulnerable populations instead of building with profit motivation.

 “We feel it’s our responsibility to challenge traditional methods and work toward ending homelessness.
 Linear methods will never reach the billion+ people who need safe homes,” said Brett Hagler, CEO of New Story.
 “By working with ICON and leveraging their 3D printing innovations, we’re able to reach more families with the best possible shelter solutions, exponentially faster.”

 “Conventional construction methods have many baked-in drawbacks and problems that we’ve taken for granted for so long that we forgot how to imagine any alternative,” says Jason Ballard, co-founder of ICON.
 “With 3D printing, you not only have a continuous thermal envelope, high thermal mass, and near zero waste, but you also have speed, a much broader design palette, next-level resiliency, and the possibility of a quantum leap in affordability.
 This isn’t 10% better, it’s 10 times better.”